Brown-University-Library/ssg_assemble_script_project/README.md

 ## Notes

-- The script uses `rsync` with the `--delete` flag, which will remove files on the remote that don't exist locally
+- The script uses `rsync` with the `--delete` flag, which will remove files on the local-build that don't exist on the remote-server
-- Ensure you have proper SSH access to the remote server
+- Ensure you have proper SSH access to the remote-server
 - The script is designed to be run from its own directory and will alert you if it is not run from the correct directory